ku-sldg/plih/_posts/2016-06-13-FailureOption.md

 falseExpr :: Parser ABE
 falseExpr = do i <- reserved lexer "false"
                return (Boolean False)
+{% endhighlight %}

+The parser for `if` is a hint of Parsec's power.
+It uses the Haskell `do` notation to compose a collection of smaller parsers.
+Within the `do` notation, expressions are evaluated sequentially and results bound to variables using `<-`.
+The `ifExpr` parser executes the following parsers in sequence:

+1. Parse an "if" using `reserved`
+2. Parse an expression and store the result in `c`
+3. Parse a "then" using `reserved`
+4. Parse an expression and store the result in `t`
+5. Parse an "else" using reserved
+6. Parse an expression and store the result in `e`
+7. Return the AST result `(if c t e)`

+Here's the actual code:

+{% highlight haskell %}
 ifExpr :: Parser ABE
 ifExpr = do reserved lexer "if"
             c <- expr